This is a guide on avoiding scams, which are commonplace in the crypto space.

 How can I identify a scam?

-Scammers impersonate admins on Telegram, Discord, and other social media applications to try and gain your trust and persuade you to hand over your wallet credentials or enter a phishing site.
+Scammers impersonate admins on Telegram, Discord, and other social media applications to gain your trust and persuade you to hand over your wallet credentials or enter a phishing site.

 Admins will never message you first!